Universal spectral correlations in open Floquet systems with localized leaks: Spectral properties of the leaky quantum standar map

-{\em Truncated circular orthogonal ensemble}: Because the standard map originates from a time-reversal invariant Hamiltonian, the spectrum of its unitary Floquet propagator $\hat{U}$ is expected to follow the circular orthogonal ensemble (COE) statistics.
-Therefore, when a localized leak is introduced, the corresponding non-unitary operator of the open QSM, $\widetilde{U}$, is naturally compared with the TCOE.
+Because the standard map originates from a time-reversal invariant Hamiltonian, the spectrum of its unitary Floquet propagator $\hat{U}$ is expected to follow the circular orthogonal ensemble (COE) statistics.
+Therefore, when a localized leak is introduced, the corresponding non-unitary operator of the L-QSM, $\widetilde{U}$, is naturally compared with the TCOE.
 In this ensemble, $N \times N$ matrices are drawn from the COE, and $n_L$ columns have their elements set to zero.
 The truncation ratio $n_L/N$ directly corresponds to the leak size $\Delta q$ in the open map,

-In the non-Hermitian setting of the leaky QSM and the TCOE, the orthogonal symmetry present in the closed system is no longer preserved.